valensag/Azure_AI_Solution/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 We can use these constructs to keep track of what we'll call `PictureState`.

-1. In the **ConfigureServices** method of the **Startup.cs** file, add the `PictureState` within the list of custom state accessors and to keep track of the dialogs, you'll use the built-in `DialogState`:
+1. In the **ConfigureServices** method of the **Startup.cs** file, add the following line of code `PictureState = conversationState.CreateProperty<PictureState>(PictureBotAccessors.PictureStateName),` within the list of custom state accessors and to keep track of the dialogs, you'll use the built-in `DialogState`:

 ```csharp
 // Create and register state accesssors.